apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 has internally changes its data structure to allow for proper indexing of ticket documents and their fields to assist with full-text searching.

+### OpenId Connect Claim Mappings

+Remapping OpenId Connect claims at the service level is now able to reprocess and rebuild claim definitions using inline Groovy scripts.
+This in particular might be useful when there are custom user-defined scopes that contain non-standard claims that need to be rebuilt off of existing attributes for a specific service.

 ### Apache Ignite Ticket Registry

 The implementation of the [Apache Ignite ticket registry](../ticketing/Cassandra-Ticket-Registry.html)